Which place is cheaper, Albuquerque or Durango?

 Since Durango is a small town, it's easily explored when your time is limited.
 Anyone can find something fun to do here.
 Many travelers plan to spend time hiking while in the area.
 Most people find that one week is more than enough time to see everything.

 It's hard to know how much time to spend in Albuquerque.
+Many people enjoy the museums and nightlife when visiting Albuquerque.
 Exploring the old town is a popular activity.
-One week may feel like too much time here unless you plan to do a lot of relaxing.
+One week may feel like too much time unless you plan to do a lot of relaxing.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Durango is $123, while the average daily cost in Albuquerque is $108.
+The average daily cost (per person) in Durango is $153, while the average daily cost in Albuquerque is $135.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Durango and Albuquerque in more detail.

 Looking for a hotel in Durango or Albuquerque?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.